2026 Ford Ranger: What's New

 - 360-degree camera available on XLT as a standalone option (previously Lariat-and-above only)

-- Ranger Raptor unchanged — carries over with 405-hp 3.0L EcoBoost V6, Fox Live Valve shocks, and 33-inch BFGoodrich tires
+- Ranger Raptor unchanged — 405-hp 3.0L EcoBoost V6, Fox Live Valve shocks, 33-inch BFGoodrich tires

 2026 Ford Ranger trim and pricing